henrydo313/IT_Project_sixminusone/README.md

 - Architecture Diagram

 **To run the project (on your local machine)**
-1. Cd into the "LibraryApp" folder
+1. Cd into the "LibraryApp" folder on your terminal
+2. Then run the following command:

 ```
 python manage.py runserver